agucova/awesome-esp/README.md

 - [SmartSpin2k](https://github.com/doudar/SmartSpin2k) - Transform your spin bike into a smart trainer with automatic resistance knob control in fitness apps like Zwift.
 - [WirelessPrinting](https://github.com/probonopd/WirelessPrinting) - Print wirelessly from Cura, PrusaSlicer or Slic3r to your 3D printer connected to an ESP module.
 - [WLED](https://kno.wled.ge/) - Control many types of RGB(W) LED strips with an ESP8266 or ESP32 over WiFi.
+- [EspWifiRepeater/8266](https://github.com/martin-ger/esp_wifi_repeater) - Wifi repeater (actually a NAT router) for the ESP8266 and ESP8285
+- [EspWifiRepeater/32](https://github.com/martin-ger/esp32_nat_router) - Wifi repeater (actually a NAT router) for the ESP32 (smaller feature set than the ESP8266 variant)

 ## Libraries
 - [Wasm3](https://github.com/wasm3/wasm3) - A lightning fast WebAssembly interpreter designed for embedded devices, compatible with both ESP's.